MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-asp-net-core.md

 - Ngrok will listen to requests from the internet and will route them to your application when it is running on port 44325.
 It should resemble `https://yo8urGro7upChann3elTa2b.ngrok.io/` where *yo8urGro7upChann3elTa2b* is replaced by your ngrok alpha-numeric HTTPS URL.

-- Verify that **ngrok** is running and working properly by opening your browser and going to your home page via the HTTPS URL that was provided by **ngrok** in your command prompt window.
+- Verify that *ngrok* is running and working properly by opening your browser and going to your home page via the ngrok HTTPS URL that was provided your command prompt window.

 - Make note of the HTTPS ngrok URL&mdash;you can copy it to **Notepad for Windows**.
 You'll need the ngrok HTTPS URL to test your tab in Teams.

 >[!TIP]
 >You need to have both your application in Visual Studio and ngrok running to complete this quickstart.
 If you need to stop running your application in Visual Studio to work on it **keep ngrok running**.
-Ngrok will continue to listen and will resume routing your application's request when it restarts in Visual Studio.
+It will continue to listen and will resume routing your application's request when it restarts in Visual Studio.
 If you have to restart the ngrok service it will return a new URL and you'll have to update every place that uses that URL.

 ### Upload your tab with App Studio